Last Update: November 2020

-Thinking on selling yet another freelance article?
+Thinking about selling yet another freelance article?
 Why not a short story?
 In the long run, writing short stories can be highly lucrative for a writer trying to boost his or her career.

-On this article, I will walk you through my own experience selling a short story and the benefits that sale brought me, then we will dive into a list of great places to submit your speculative short stories.
+In this article, I will walk you through my own experience selling a short story and the benefits that sale brought me, then we will dive into a list of great places to submit yours.

 Most writers don’t know much about the so-called pulp era.
 All they know is that they were inexpensive fiction magazines with cool covers sometime around the 1950s, but that’s about it.

 What you probably don’t know is that pulp magazines are still alive.

 There are dozens of markets out there, hungry to devour your short fiction stories, just as they were in the 1950s.
 Some are so diverse that they are even buying stories of less than 700 words and calling them flash fiction!

 Contrary to popular opinion, the speculative fiction market is more alive than ever.